danaikorre/dsmanufacturing.github.io/organisation.md

 Contextual knowledge plays a key role in data interpretation and use.
 While this may be harnessed to create more meaningful, insightful visualisations, context may also be exploited to unfairly influence or actively mislead - topics that will be covered during the course.
 We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
 Alternatively, class examples will point to open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) --- [github repository](https://github.com/fathominfo/noceilings-data)), [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland) and the [National Records of Scotland (NRS)](https://www.nrscotland.gov.uk/statistics-and-data).

 ### Learning Outcomes
-1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.
-2. **Structure:** Break down the project considering its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
-3. **Design+Implement:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools (e.g., Tableau, D3.js), to match the earlier identified challenge.
+1. **Program** : Identify and deploy strategies for writing, understanding and managing computer programs using Python and version control.
+2. **Data** : The ability to wrangle, analyse, learn from and visualise a range of data, in a way that demonstrates its relevance to digital manufacturing.
-4. **Evaluation:** Critically reflect on a visualisation design and suggest constructive solutions.
+4. **Evaluation:** : Critically reflect on the results and suggest constructive solutions.
-5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.
+5. **Communicate** : Communicate around manufacture relevant issues, supported by the use of multiple data sources and appropriate analysis.
+6. **Apply** : Competently apply data science techniques and tools.
+7. **Professionalism** : Working in collaborative, interdisciplinary teams to a high professional standard.
+8. **Understand** : Have knowledge of the data ecosystem of manufacturing companies

 ### Takeaways
-* A **certificate** to reflect a 10 credit-bearing course at Masters-level (SCQF Level 11)
+* A **certificate** to reflect a 10 credit-bearing course at Masters level (SCQF Level 11)
 * **Visual representation** of your dataset that enables you to answer the challenge you defined around it before and during the course.
 * **Skills** to develop further visual literacy to support data-driven work.